-Call upon the eye doctors at Premier Eyecare Group in Fort Worth, Texas, to see if your refractive vision error can be treated with orthokeratology.
+Call upon the eye doctors at Premier Eye Care in Fort Worth, TX, to see if your refractive vision error can be treated with orthokeratology.
 Let’s start with an understanding of what this vision treatment, also known as ortho-K, is all about and the problems it can correct.

 Slightly misshapen corneas are common vision disorders known as “refractive errors.”
 When light doesn’t bend into the eye correctly, the result in blurry vision.